JackEdTaylor/bubblemask/README.md

 The density approach of `bubblemask` is also slightly faster - especially for large images and high sigma values:

 ![](img/post/timing_comparison.png)
-*Time difference between the convolution and density methods, averaged over 50 iterations per combination of size, sigma, and N bubbles.
-Positive values mean the density method is faster.*
+*Time taken to make bubbles for the convolution and density methods, averaged over 50 iterations per combination of size, sigma, and N bubbles.*

 ## Naturalistic Images